philkrause/phaserjs-project/Readme.md

 ## About
 A phaserjs template made with phaserjs v3 and parcel v2.
 This takes the first tutorial from the phaserjs website and combines it with a suggestive structure for your game.
 This will run a basic game in your browser at localhost:1234

-## Note
-The template's demo code is the index.html and is there for testing purposes.

 ## Installation
 yarn install